impproductions/resumark/README.md

 -   No UI: the resume is defined by the text you write and that's it
 -   Storage: the resume is stored in your local storage as a text file.
 If you're using the application in incognito mode or you clear application data you _will_ lose it

+## This sucks, are there better alternatives?

+Yes!
+While frantically working on this to fit it in a busy weekend, I realised I might not be exactly pioneering the concept of "using a slightly extended version of markdown for a specific application", so I did some research and stumbled upon [Resumey](https://resumey.pro).
+If you like the concept of ResuMark and wish someone actually made it happen, I would highly recommend you to use that and never look back!
+I'm not affiliated, I'm just a fan.

 ## Roadmap

 ### In progress

-CSS editor
+-   CSS editor
-Icons
+-   Icons
-Vertical Spacer
+-   Vertical Spacer
-Columns resize and styling
+-   Columns resize and styling
-Allow escaping custom symbols
+-   Allow escaping custom symbols
-Sandbox page preview
+-   Sandbox page preview

 ### Major features

-Actual editors instead of textareas
+-   Actual editors instead of textareas
-Docx export
-Page support
+-   Page support
+-   Docx export